influxdata/telegraf/plugins/inputs/qbittorrent/README.md

 The qbittorrent plugin will gather and create metrics about the status of the torrent server.

 Compatible qbittorrent API versions must be higher than 2.9.2.
-Versions lower than 2.9.2 and higher than 2.1.1 are also compatible in principle but have not been tested.
+Lower versions might work but are neither tested nor recommended to use with this plugin.

 ## Global configuration options